-Chairman Chief Executive Officer Ensure that the meetings of the Board are held in accordance with the by-laws or as the Chair may deem necessary; Develop strategy proposals for recommendation to the Board and ensure that agreed strategies are reflected in the business; Role Supervise the preparation of the agenda of the meeting in coordination of the Corporate Secretary, taking into consideration the suggestions of the CEO, Management and the directors; Develop annual plans, consistent with agreed strategies, for presentation to the Board for support.
+Chairman Chief Executive Officer Role Ensure that the meetings of the Board are held in accordance with the by-laws or as the Chair may deem necessary; Supervise the preparation of the agenda of the meeting in coordination of the Corporate Secretary, taking into consideration the suggestions of the CEO, Management and the directors; and Develop strategy proposals for recommendation to the Board and ensure that agreed strategies are reflected in the business; Develop annual plans, consistent with agreed strategies, for presentation to the Board for support.

-and Maintain qualitative and timely lines of communication and information between the Board and Management.
+Maintain qualitative and timely lines of communication and information between the Board and Management.
 Accountabilities Ensure effective operation of the Board and its committees in conformity with the highest standards of corporate governance; Ensure effective communication with shareholders, host governments and other relevant constituencies and that the views of these groups are understood by the Board Be responsible to the Board for the performance of the business consistent with agreed plans, strategies and policies; Develop an organizational structure and establish processes and systems to ensure the efficient organization of resources.
 Deliverables Organizes and follow all rules and regulations imposed by state law and corporation's by-laws and other agreements in order to ensure the effectiveness in all meetings Comply with principles of good governance Achieve revenue growth and increase the company's market share